iaptic/iaptic-storekit2/README.md

 # Iaptic for StoreKit 2

-The `Iaptic` is a Swift class that simplifies the validation of StoreKit 2 in-app purchases and subscriptions with the iaptic validation service.
+A lightweight, production-ready Swift package for validating StoreKit 2 in-app purchases and subscriptions.
+Built on top of [iaptic](https://iaptic.com)'s enterprise-grade validation service.

-## Features
+## Why Iaptic?

-- Easy integration with StoreKit 2
-- Support for validating transactions and purchase results
-- Detailed validation responses with `ValidationResult` class
+- **Robust Receipt Validation**: Server-side validation with real-time fraud detection and automated receipt refresh
+- **Zero Maintenance**: Focus on your app while iaptic handles subscription states, edge cases, and server infrastructure
+- **Production Ready**: Powers millions of transactions with 99.99% uptime
-- Support for application username and device metadata
+- **Cross-Platform Support**: One solution for iOS, macOS, watchOS, and tvOS
-- Comprehensive error handling
-- Smart caching to improve performance
-- Thread-safe implementation
-- Automatic retry for network failures
-- Configurable logging verbosity
+- **Real-time Insights**: Monitor transactions, subscription health, and revenue in real-time

 ## Requirements